-The brake levers can be adjusted to the size of your hands, too, allowing you to operate them with optimal effectiveness.
+The brake levers can usually be adjusted to the size of your hands, allowing you to operate the brakes optimally.

 In most cases this is done by means of a small Allen bolt located directly at the hand lever.
 Keep in mind that you may need to readjust the brake pads, as well.
 Be sure to read the operating instructions of the brake manufacturer on our website at www.stevensbikes.de/manual